lucianowayand/eyes-of-ice-and-fire/README.md

 Keep in mind, the eye may break upon use, so bring extras!

 ### Contribution
 Feel free to fork the repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change